vb6mmorpg/VB6-RPG-archives/echostorms.net/Closed-Source/readme.md

-All files in here are Closed Source Engines.
+The Archives in this folder are either Closed source engines or the version of the Engine I never found any Source code for.